 Online Launching Event: 10 December 2020, MAV (Multicultural Arts Victoria)

 I, there, here is a photographic exhibition of a personal journey of searching for one’s own identity through selected works which have been created over the decade.

-Moving from one place to another is excitement with the curiosity of life and an unexpected adventure.
+Moving from one place to another is excitement with the curiosity of new life and an unexpected adventure.
 At the same time, it is an emotional challenge to depart the familiarity of people and place that are known for years and find a new place to stand.
-This social and cultural dislocation brings the absence of being an individual identity in a new community.
+This social and cultural dislocation brings the sense of absence in a new community.